jessicaribeiroalves/devmarket/README.md

 3. Do a bundle install on Terminal
 4. Run rails db:create on Terminal (ensure Postgres is running)
 5. Run rails db:migrate on Terminal
-6. Run rails db:seed on Terninal
+6. Run rails db:seed on Terminal
 7. Run server (rails s)
 8. Localhost:3000 should bring up the application